LaGuardia High School Overview

 Although LaGuardia is one of the 9 specialized high schools of New York City, it is the only one that does not require the SHSAT as a requirement for admissions (unlike the other 8, for which admission is based entirely on the SHSAT).

 Instead, students must go through an intensive audition process for their program or programs of choice.
 Each of the majors has its own specific requirements.
-Although talent is essential, so are strong academics, LaGuardia also requires that students have at least an 80 in each of their core academic courses, a Level 2 or higher on standardized ELA and math tests, and good attendance.
+Although talent is essential, so are strong academics, LaGuardia also requires that students have at least a 65 (it was 80 in previous years) in each of their core academic courses, a Level 2 or higher on standardized ELA and math tests, and good attendance.

 How competitive is LaGuardia High School?